Realism and the Inequivalence of the Two Quantum Pictures: Discussion

 \section{Discussion}

 The many-to-one correspondence between the universal descriptor and the global Schrödinger state was noticed by Timpson~\cite{timpson2005nonlocality}, and further studied with Wallace in Ref.~\cite{wallacetimpson07}.
-They argued that since descriptors corresponding to the same Schrödinger state lead to the same observations, they should be identified by a kind of `quantum gauge equivalence'.
+They argued that since descriptors corresponding to the same Schrödinger state lead to the same observations, they should be identified by a `quantum gauge equivalence'.
 In this case, the additional descriptor structure is discarded, and one is left with the usual Schrödinger state, thereby retrieving the familiar `nonlocality of states'.
 In contrast, Raymond-Robichaud~\cite{raymond2021local}, who also emphasized the \emph{non-injectivity} of the morphism between noumenal states (descriptors) and phenomenal states (density matrices), rejects the Wallace–Timpson identification.
 He treats noumenal states as elements of reality in their own right, thereby restoring locality even when distinct noumenal states give rise to the same observations.

-I also oppose the Wallace–Timpson identification on the grounds that the formalism of descriptors allows us to solve important problems, such as those laid out in~\S\ref{sec:expl}.
-We ought therefore to take it seriously.
-Suppose, moreover, that the progress enabled by descriptors is only a beginning, and that it eventually culminates in a quantum theory of spacetime and gravity.
-If the relevant structures turn out not to be isomorphic to the density operator, should we then quotient them away—and with them all the progress already achieved?
-That would amount only to safeguarding the status quo.

-Rejecting the Wallace–Timpson identification risks the charge of metaphysical indulgence, since it posits entities beyond what is in principle amenable to observation.
-In response, I would point out that the boundary between metaphysical and physical shifts with the growth of knowledge.
-Atomism, the corpuscular theory of light and the theory of terrestrial motion were branded speculative metaphysics before they became testable science.
-Similarly, we may refuse to treat the current theory as sacrosanct, and hope to find where it fails.
+Rejecting the Wallace–Timpson identification risks the charge of metaphysical indulgence, since it posits entities not fixed by the Schrödinger state alone.
+The first reply is that the boundary between metaphysical and physical shifts with the growth of knowledge.
+For instance, atomism, the corpuscular theory of light and the theory of terrestrial motion were branded speculative metaphysics before they became testable science.
+But there is a stronger reply available.
+Deutsch argues that the Wallace–Timpson gauge would eliminate physically meaningful distinctions concerning dynamics, causation, and explanation~\cite{deutsch2011vindication}.
+Descriptor differences are indeed invisible if one restricts attention to what is observable on a single system at a fixed given time.
+Yet once the underlying dynamical process is probed---by varying inputs, prepending gates, or inserting suitable measurement interactions---the dynamics can be identified, and with them the corresponding descriptor histories.
+Thus if descriptors are underdetermined by a fixed-time Schrödinger state, they are not underdetermined by physical processes.
+The descriptor surplus is not arbitrary metaphysical decoration, it is dynamical structure.